dragoonreign/MangaAppReplica_iOS15/README.md

 Language: SwiftUI

 To practice SwiftUI, this is my first attempt to recreate a live service app from a scratch.
-This app uses JSON coadable data with classes Manga and Chapter with multiple views intended to operate like components.
+This app uses JSON coadable data with classes Manga and Chapter with multiple views components.

 <p align="center">
   <img width="250" height="300" src="https://picsum.photos/460/300">